khanshoaib3/minecraft-access/README.md

     - Delay (in milliseconds) = Pauses the execution of this feature after each cycle for the given amount of milliseconds.

+## Narrator Menu

+A menu that opens up when we press `F4` button.

+**Options included in this menu:-**

+1. Block and fluid target information = Speaks the name and information of the targeted block.
+The range is much more than normal crosshair target.
+2. Block and fluid target position = Speaks the name and position of the targeted block.
+The range is much more than normal crosshair target.
+3. Light level = Speaks the light level at the player's current position.
+4. Find water = Finds the closest water source block.
+5. Find lava = Finds the closest lava source block.
+6. Biome = Speaks the name of biome the player is currently in.
+7. XP = Speaks the experience level and progress of the player.

 ## Health n Hunger

 Adds a key bind to narrate/speak the player's health and hunger.